-Today, brands need to reach out to the millennial audiences who find it comforting on social media but not in front of television.
-Moreover, television and movie ads are very costly and are beyond the reach of small business.
-Hence business especially SMBs have opted for micro-influencers who have a limited reach but they serve the purpose of the campaign.
+Today, brands need to reach out to millennial audiences who find it comforting on social media but not in front of the television.
+Moreover, television and movie ads are very costly and are beyond the reach of small businesses.
+Hence, businesses, especially SMBs have opted for micro-influencers who have a limited reach but they serve the purpose of the campaign.

-It make sense to opt for this approach as we are much more responsive to influencer endorsements than an advertisement.
-Studies have shown that an average person (like us) trust influencers’ opinions almost as much as that of our friends and families.
-Through this blog you’ll know – who are micro-influencers, why should you hire them and how to find the right ones for your business.
+It makes sense to opt for this approach, as we are much more responsive to influence endorsements than an advertisement.
+Studies have shown that an average person (like us) trusts influencers’ opinions almost as much as that of our friends and families.
+Through this blog you’ll know – who are micro-influencers, why should you hire them, and how to find the right ones for your business.

 Who are Micro-Influencers?

-Micro influencers are people on social media having 1000 to 100,000 followers.
-They have credibility in a small social segment but their fans value their opinions.
-Companies can use the minute influence of such people to reach out to the audience which is hard to target using traditional marketing.
-Preferably a combination of 10-20 micro influencers can be used to target a good audience size and create engaging campaigns.
+Micro-influencers are people on social media having 1000 to 100,000 followers.
+They have credibility in a small social segment, but their fans value their opinions.
+Companies can use the minute influence of such people to reach out to the audience, which is hard to target using traditional marketing.
+Preferably, a combination of 10-20 micro-influencers can target good audience size and create engaging campaigns.

 Why Choose Micro-Influencers?

-A recent research by Experticity indicates that micro-influencers offer 22.2 times more conversations than typical users.
-By using a micro-influencer, brands can create cost-effective highly targeted campaigns that trigger purchases.
-Here are some reasons for you to choose micro influencer marketing:
+Recent research by Experticity shows that micro-influencers offer 22.2 times more conversations than typical users.
+By using a micro-influencer, brands can create cost-effective, highly targeted campaigns that trigger purchases.
+Here are some reasons for you to choose micro-influencer marketing:

-Micro influencers charge pennies when compared to the budget of TV and movie celebs.
-While Kim Kardashian has a huge fan base it makes more sense to leverage the influence of a renowned cloud security expert to reach to CIOs then to approach her to endorse your product.
-Hence you get a much better ROI from your efforts when you choose these niche influencers.
+Micro-influencers charge pennies when compared to the budget of TV and movie celebs.
+While Kim Kardashian has an enormous fan base, it makes more sense to leverage the influence of a renowned cloud security expert to reach out to CIOs than to approach her to endorse your product.
+Hence, you get a much better ROI from your efforts when you choose these niche influencers.

 Everybody today is running a PPC advertisement.
 Even business blogging has become a highly crowded segment.
 Influencer marketing, on the other hand, is new and exciting.
-There are possibilities which are yet to be explored and you can easily combine this strategy with other segments of content marketing to create new opportunities.
+Some possibilities are yet to be explored and you can easily combine this strategy with other segments of content marketing to create new opportunities.